 So instead of trying to calm your body, say, “It’s okay to have a fast heartbeat.
 It’s okay to breathe this way.”
 Just create some awareness.
 You don’t need to force anything.

 Because you can allow yourself to feel these sensations, you can also expand your awareness to sensations that might not be as loud.

 So what else can you see in your environment?
 What else can you hear?
 What’s one thing that you can touch?
 What does it feel like?
 You can allow both feelings to be there at the same time.
 “I can notice that I’m hearing something, and I can notice that I’m feeling something in my body.”

 You can do this.
 You got this.
 When you make space for these sensations and feelings, you can stop the cycle of being afraid of fear.
 This panic attack that you’re having is an opportunity to explore and try new things.
 So let’s be curious.

 Also, be really gentle with yourself.
 You don’t have to get it right the first try.
 You don’t have to make your anxiety or panic symptoms go away, at least not right away.
 You’re okay.

 By learning this technique you’ll help yourself have fewer panic attacks and less severe panic attacks.

 At least one-third of people have a panic attack in their lifetime.
+This includes children as well.
 It’s a pretty normal experience.
 It’s human.

 And as you keep practicing, you can learn to stop the chronic panic attacks from coming over and over again.